FaNim21/TournamentTool/README.md

 1. Download the application from the [GitHub repository](https://github.com/FaNim21/TournamentTool/releases).
 2. Configure initial settings for OBS, such as scene items and WebSocket connections, and add players to the whitelist.
 3. Select the desired preset and start your tournament!

+You can contact me on discord #fanim